Mysticmarks/BitNet/docs/system-requirements.md

 ### Success Criteria
 - End users can execute inference or start the HTTP server with a one-command setup on supported platforms.
 - Runtime diagnostics clearly surface missing binaries, configuration issues, or model assets.
+GPU health checks are a roadmap item and not yet enforced.
 - Benchmarks demonstrate parity with documented speedups in the README and research papers.
-- Documentation, tooling, and scripts remain synchronized and reproducible across CPU and GPU pathways.
+- Documentation, tooling, and scripts remain synchronized and reproducible across CPU and GPU pathways via the docs review checklist.

 ## 2. Stakeholders & Personas
 - **Model Engineers**: optimise kernels or add hardware backends.